WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

   separately from the 6 production workers).
 It is more accurate to view all 8 workers as production instances (i.e., part of the production catalog deployment), which merely _operate_ on different environments.
-As such all 8 should be part of the production deployment, but two separate ASGs which are given a "staging-indexer-worker-pool" and "production-indexer-worker-pool" tag, respectively, to indicate their intended environment.
+As such all 8 should be part of the production deployment, but there will be two separate launch templates which are tagged to indicate their respective environment.
 - The playbooks must be updated to check if any of the four _new_ data refresh DAGs are running before deploying, as well.
 - The `user_data` script should be updated to pull the Docker image with the